 Sunday 5:00 to 11:00 am

 In 1962, the Connecticut Educational Television Station began broadcasting in black and white from the basement of the Trinity College Library in Hartford, Connecticut.
-In 1978, Connecticut Public Radio joined the network, forming what is today known as Connecticut Public Broadcasting, Inc., parent organization of CPTV (Connecticut Public Television) and WNPR-Connecticut Public Radio.
+In 1978, Connecticut Public Radio joined the network, forming what is today known as Connecticut Public, parent organization of Connecticut Public Television) and Connecticut Public Radio.

 Over the years, the organization has grown, thanks to the continued support of the communities we serve.
-In 2004, CPBI made the move to a new broadcast home in Hartford's historic Asylum Hill neighborhood, a facility with contemporary technology that has enabled CPTV and WNPR to provide programming through a variety of multi-media platforms, in addition to traditional television and radio broadcasting.
+In 2004, Connecticut Public made the move to a new broadcast home in Hartford's historic Asylum Hill neighborhood, a facility with contemporary technology that has enabled Connecticut Public Television and Connecticut Public Radio to provide programming through a variety of multi-media platforms, in addition to traditional television and radio broadcasting.